Criticism of Apple Inc.: Marketing

 In July 2024, Apple released the short commercial film The Underdogs: Out of Office, which promoted Apple products' usage for businesses abroad.
 The commercial was set and filmed in Bangkok, Thailand.
-The film is about three employees from a paper box manufacturer, who were told to find their business partner in Thailand.
+The film follows three employees from a paper‑box manufacturer who are sent to Thailand to find a business partner.
 Facing struggles and difficulties, they were able to find their way through with assistance from their Apple devices.
-The settings of the film depicted their office in the U.S. in cold tone, reflecting modernity, and at the same time, using vintage filters to portray Thailand as underdeveloped third-world state, including settings that does not reflect the country's current state of development, such as the unpleasant look and feel of the airport, the accommodations and the transport modes.
+The film depicts the characters’ U.S. office in cool tones to suggest modernity, while using vintage filters to portray Thailand as an underdeveloped ‘third‑world’ state, including scenes of the airport, accommodations, and transport that critics said did not reflect the country’s current level of development.

-The film received criticism from the Thai public and foreigners, both residences and previous visitors, as "a stereotypical and dated portrayal of Thai society".
+The film received criticism from the Thai public and foreigners, both residents and previous visitors, as "a stereotypical and dated portrayal of Thai society".
 On August 2, 2024, Apple apologized and removed access to the film on YouTube.

 Security practices

 Apple's advertising has promoted a perception that its products are more secure than others.
-It says Apple products are less likely to breached by a hacker or infected by a virus or malware, and others contend this is mainly due to the lack of interest by hackers to attack Apple products.
+Apple has claimed that its products are less likely to be breached by hackers or infected by viruses or malware, while critics argue this is mainly because attackers show less interest in targeting Apple devices.
 A 2006 report by McAfee found a 228% increase of the annual rate of vulnerabilities in Apple's products in 2003–2005, more than three times that of Microsoft's.
 The public's lack of awareness over the security vulnerabilities of Apple products has created criticism over Apple misleading the public.
 In 2022, hackers exploited a security flaw to take full control of devices including the Mac.
 Security experts believe that Apple plays down security concerns, does not pay researchers on par with the industry, and is slow to acknowledge and fix reported security bugs.

 CNET said Apple's delay to fix security flaws puts users at risk and attributed it to the company's culture of secrecy.
 In 2011, Apple took nearly three years to fix the vulnerability that led to the exploit of the FinFisher trojan.
 Apple took six months to update a security flaw in Java, far longer than other companies, drawing sharp criticism by experts and journalists.
 It took five months to fix security flaw in Find My, reported by a former Apple security engineer.
 Apple's AirTag was identified as a stalking vector upon launch in 2021, on a much larger scale than similar products from Tile.
 In 2024, a judge denied Apple's motion to dismiss a lawsuit on behalf of stalking victims who allege that Apple has not done enough to "diminish the ability of stalkers to use AirTags effectively".